-- Consider a phone reservation system that allows people to queue or wait in cars and enter only when a phone call, text, or other method, notifies the customer that a table is ready. - Consider options for outdoor dining customers to order ahead of time to limit the amount of time spent at the establishment. - If the establishment has capacity and chooses to offer on-site ordering, customers should be offered a menu (posted or a single-use handout), to allow for ease of ordering, and items orders should be gathered, packaged and picked up by the customer as soon as possible; customers should be notified of the estimated pick-up time.
+On-site indoor dining, outdoor dining and wine tastings are encouraged to be made by reservation or customers are notified to call in advance to confirm outdoor seating/serving capacity, where possible.
+Contact information for a party is collected, if practicable in the normal course of business operation, either at the time of reservation booking or on-site to allow for contact tracing should this be required.
+Consider a phone reservation system that allows people to queue or wait in cars and enter only when a phone call, text, or other method, notifies the customer that a table is ready.
+Consider options for outdoor dining customers to order ahead of time to limit the amount of time spent at the establishment.
+If the establishment has capacity and chooses to offer on-site ordering, customers should be offered a menu (posted or a single-use handout), to allow for ease of ordering, and items orders should be gathered, packaged and picked up by the customer as soon as possible; customers should be notified of the estimated pick-up time.
 Customers waiting for items may not congregate within the business.
 They should either remain in their car or return at the appropriate time to obtain their order.
 Limit contact between staff and customers.
 Install physical barriers such as partitions or plexiglass at registers, host stands, ordering counters, etc., where maintaining physical distance of six feet is difficult.
 Limit the number of employees serving individual parties.
 Discourage employees and customers from congregating in high traffic areas such as bathrooms, hallways, bar areas, reservation, and credit card terminals, etc. Require employees to avoid handshakes and similar greetings that break physical distance.
-Use barriers or increase distance between tables/chairs to separate employees in employee breakrooms.
+Increase distance between tables to at least 8 feet and between seats to at least six feet to maintain physical distancing between employees in employee breakrooms.
 Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing.
 Operations have been redesigned, where possible, to achieve physical distancing between employees.
 Kitchen and other back of house area's floors are marked to reinforce physical distancing requirements.
 Physical distancing protocols should be used in any office areas, kitchens, pantries, walk-in freezers, or other high density high-traffic employee areas.
-Incidental contact is to be expected, however, the goal is to limit this to less than 15 minutes, preferably 10 minutes, and the employees are always wearing their face coverings.
-ADDITIONAL CONSIDERATIONS FOR TASTING ROOMS Provide a clean glass for each tasting and, if possible, do not pour beverages into a glass that a customer has already used (smelled, tasted from, etc.) The use of communal dump buckets, spit buckets, spittoons, etc. must be discontinued Provide individual, disposable cups to each quest instead to avoid splash contamination between auests.
+Incidental contact is to be expected, however, the goal is to limit this to less than 15 minutes, preferably 10 minutes, and the employees are always wearing their face masks.
+ADDITIONAL CONSIDERATIONS FOR TASTING ROOMS Provide a clean glass for each tasting and, if possible, do not pour beverages into a glass that a customer has already used (smelled, tasted from, etc.) The use of communal dump buckets, spit buckets, spittoons, etc. must be discontinued O Provide individual, disposable cups to each guest instead to avoid splash contamination between guests.
 Do not touch beverage container necks to cups, glasses, etc., when pouring wine, beer, or spirits.
 Take measures to ensure that tasting group appointment times do not overlap to minimize interaction of people from different groups and places.
 Discontinue tours that combine individuals from different households into the same tour group.
 Tour guides must maintain at least six feet of physical distance from customers/visitors.
 Tours may not occur indoors.